marina601/discover-malta/README.md

 - Reviews are displayed for a specific trip in form of the bootstrap cards
 - To keep the card styling consistent they benefit from the same box-shadow property as the card-trip
 - Min-height property is added to the card to keep the elements the same heigh and consistent
-- Total number of reviews also displayed to the user to let them know how many reviews are there for this trip
+- Total number of reviews is also displayed to the user to let them know how many reviews are there for this trip
-- The reviews are displayed in descending order,the newest one first
+- The reviews are displayed in descending order, the newest one first
 - The review card consists of review title, star rating which is displayed in form of the star icons and value condition to give colour to the stars:
     - `<i class="fas fa-star{% if review.rating == 0.5 %}-half{% elif review.rating < 1 %}-o{%endif%}" aria-hidden="true"></i>`
 - If there is an actual review it will be displayed.
-- In the footer of the review card,the user icon is displayed together with the user.first_name.
+- In the footer of the review card, the user icon is displayed together with the user.first_name.
 - The date is formatted in the template to give the user a better visual effect:
     - `{{ review.created_at|date:"M d, Y" }}`
 - It also lets the user know if this review has been updated or just created, as it tracks user updates in the database

 - If the user is logged in and created a review:
     - They can see Edit and Delete buttons in their review card
     - The user may click the Update button which will lead them to the pre-populated form with their review
     - The user may click the Delete button which will display a modal asking them to confirm their decision
     - If the Review is deleted the quantities are being updated and a toast message is displayed to the user

 - If there is no review for this trip, a message is displayed letting the user know this trip has not been reviewed yet.